AnastasiiaNovikova/CronExpressionParser/README.md

 ### Running the code

-In order to run the code go to the project folder and run the command
+In order to run the code clone the project, and run the following command form the project folder

 ```
 python cron_expression_parser.py '*/15 0 1,4 5-6 1,3 usr/bin/find'